 The University of Pittsburgh Department of Linguistics offers an undergraduate certificate in American Sign Language (ASL) Studies.
 The certificate program could conveniently accompany several undergraduate majors including, but not limited to, Linguistics, Communication Science and Disorders, and Education.
 Students who are interested in the ASL Studies Certificate must apply for entrance into that certificate program.
 The application opens on the first day of spring semester classes and closes the last Friday in February.
-Please submit your application as soon as you are able.
+Please submit your application as soon as you are able to within this window.
 The earlier you submit your application, the better your chances of admittance into the certificate program.

 Currently, there is a limit of 40 students per academic year who can enroll in the ASL Certificate Program.
 For this reason, each applicant will be required to go through an evaluation process.
-Please contact our ASL Coordinator, Debra Hast, with questions (CL 2809, firstname.lastname@example.org).
+Please contact our ASL Coordinator, Debra Hast, with questions (CL 2809C, firstname.lastname@example.org).

 In order for your application to be complete, we have provided a checklist of what you need to submit: